 A Journal Established in early 2000 as National journal and upgraded to International journal in 2013 and is in existence for the last 10 years.
 It is run by Retired Professors from NIT, Trichy.
 Journal Indexed in JIR, DIIF and SJIF.

-ISSN (Print) : 2347-6729 ISSN (Online) : 2348-3105

-It paved a way for the development of efficient machinery to curtail the incidence of train accidents in India.
-With the increase in rail traffic in India, the spate of Railway Accidents has also increased tremendously.
+Available online at: www.jrrset.com ISSN (Print) : 2347-6729 ISSN (Online) : 2348-3105 JIR IF : 2.54 SJIF IF : 4.334 Cosmos: 5.395 16 zones, was able to fulfill completely, all the objectives under the Corporate Safety Plan Signaling for the and Telecommunication plans like Mobile Radio Communication, Train Panel Interlocking, Solid State Interlocking, Track Circuiting etc. It indicated that the funds could be better utilized through effective planning and implementation of new technologies.
+It paved a way for the development of efficient machinery to curtail the incidence of train accidents in India.With the increase in rail traffic in India, the spate of Railway Accidents has also increased tremendously.
 Many reports, including the one given by the High Level Safety Committee reveal the rise in train accidents over the past decade.
-Most of these accidents have occurred due to failure, complete or partial, or malfunctioning of the railways Communications System.
+Most of these accidents have occurred due to failure. complete or partial, or malfunctioning the railways of Communications System.
 The graph give below makes it clear that most of the Train Accidents from 2009 to 2014 have occurred due to inefficient machinery and human failure.
 Many accidents have occurred at the unmanned railway crossings and these could have been avoided by the presence of effective Signaling and Communication machinery.

-Figure 3.1 Indian Train Accidents Statistics

-As per an article in the Hindustan Times entitled "The killer trains of India", the number of people who were killed in train accidents in the last ten years, is significantly higher than the combined number of Passenger Deaths in the UK, US and Canada.
+Figure 3.1 Indian Train Accidents Statistics As per an article in the Hindustan Times entitled "The killer trains of India", the number of people who were killed in train accidents in the last ten years, is significantly higher than the combined number of Passenger Deaths in the UK, US and Canada.
 This article reveals the fact that though India has a vast railway network requiring more effort for effective management, the record of countries with similar large networks of railways is much better.
 There has been less number of casualties in these countries due to train accidents.
 This calls for implementation of better technology and up-gradation of existing Communication System at the earliest.